borisskert/ng-electron/README.md

 ### Run

-* Run `npm run electron:local` to run the electron app locally.
+* Run `npm run electron:local` to run the Electron-based app locally.

 ## Further help

 * To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
-* To get more help how to build and run electron go check out the [official Electron-Website](https://electronjs.org).
+* To get more help how to build and run the app via Electron go check out the [official Electron-Website](https://electronjs.org).